Irma Jelenska: Biography

 Marija Ferk was born in Križevci, at the time in the Austrian Empire.
 She graduated from acting school in Vienna.
-In 1866 she was engaged in Croatian National Theater in Zagreb, in 1868 she acted in Osijek, and from 1869 to 1871 she was a member of the National Theater in Belgrade.
+In 1866 she was engaged in the Croatian National Theatre in Zagreb, and in 1868 she acted in Osijek.

-At the opening of the National Theater, on October 30, 1869, in the play "The Posthumous Glory of Prince Mihailo" by Đorđe Maletić, famous actors performed: Adam Mandrović, Đorđe Peleš, Miloš Cvetić, Toša Jovanović, Milka Grgurova, Marija Jelenska, Julka Jovanović, and others.

-Already in the second season, and the first in the newly built building on the site of the former Stambol kapije, the National Theater performed "Venetian merchant" on 26 November 1869.
-It is the first Shakespeare of this work to be shown in Belgrade in particular and Serbia in general.
-The beautiful Marija Jelenska attracted the special attention of the spectators.
-In addition to the role of Portia in "The Merchant Of Venice", her many very successful creations are remembered, such as Maria Stuart in this play of the same name Schiller, Amalia in the play "Robbers" by the same writer, Judith in Karl Gutzkow's play "Uriel Acosta", Vidosava in the play "Miloš Obilić" by Jovan Subotić and others.
-Jelenska won over viewers and critics not only with her appearance but also with her inspired emotional engagement in interpreting love roles, but also with the dramatically deepened revival of tragic heroines.

-In February 1869, Jelenska, at the age of 27, was invited from Osijek to the Belgrade National Theater to perform.
+While in Osijek, at the age of 27, Jelenska was invited to perform at the National Theater in Belgrade in February 1869.
 At the session of the theater board on 3 March, her letter was read, stating that she would accept guest appearances in six plays.
 The board determined five imperial ducats for each performance and six ducats in the name of travel expenses.
-Jelenska appeared in front of our theater audience on 12 April in a short Schneider play "Colonel of 18"; she played the main role (Marquis Julia Kreki) and then performed: on 23 April in Subotić's "Praise" in the main role, the daughter of the prefect of Raška; 4 May Macu in "Border Guards" by Freidenreich; 6 May in Schiller's "Intrigue and Love"; 8 May in "Heroes" by Mersan; 10, 11, and 14 May in Schiller's "Mary Stewart."
+She became a member in 1869.
+Jelenska first appeared in front of the Belgrade theatre audience on 12 April in a short Schneider play "Colonel of 18"; she played the main role (Marquis Julia Kreki) and then performed: on 23 April in Subotić's "Praise" in the main role, the daughter of the prefect of Raška; 4 May Macu in "Border Guards" by Freidenreich; 6 May in Schiller's "Intrigue and Love"; 8 May in "Heroes" by Mersan; 10, 11, and 14 May in Schiller's "Mary Stewart."
 That piece ended the season.

+The grand opening of the National Theater on October 30, 1869 featured the play "The Posthumous Glory of Prince Mihailo" by Đorđe Maletić, with performances from Adam Mandrović, Đorđe Peleš, Miloš Cvetić, Toša Jovanović, Milka Grgurova, Marija Jelenska, Julka Jovanović, and others.

+In its second season and the first in the newly built theatre on the site of the former Stambol Gate, the National Theatre staged Shakespeare’s The Merchant of Venice on 26 November 1869, marking the first performance of a Shakespeare play in Belgrade and Serbia.
+The production notably featured Marija Jelenska as Portia, which gained her significant acclaim.
+She was also recognized for major roles such as the protagonist in Schiller’s Mary Stuart, Amalia in The Robbers, Judith in Uriel Acosta by Karl Gutzkow, and Vidosava in Miloš Obilić by Jovan Subotić, earning praise for her expressive and emotionally rich performances in tragic and romantic roles.